 Which payout option you select will have a great deal to do with your own finances.
 So evaluate your current income as well as both your short- and long-term expenses to determine how your insurance payout will fit in.
 Of course, if you have any questions about your options or how to identify the best choice for you, don’t hesitate to reach out to a professional for advice.
 Remember that your payout is intended first and foremost as a supplementary source of income before you decide to explore other payment and investment options.

 As discussed above, what you do with your life insurance payout is entirely up to you.
 However, we would be remiss if we didn’t at least point out some of the more popular choices.

 - Address any claim-related expenses: Since the payout is intended primarily for financial relief, the first and most obvious destination for the money is toward any lingering bills and debt tied to the claim itself.
 Likely, the policyholder accounted for this in designing his or her plan upfront.

 - Pay off any necessary taxes: Everyone’s least favorite expense is – no surprise there – a common selection for individuals looking to clear the financial slate.
 Eliminating any taxes, both tied to the claim and otherwise, is always a good idea to consider.

-- Make an investment: We could delve into an entire post full of ideas for how you can invest your life insurance payout, but if you want to take a stand for your own financial future, investing at least some of your payout is a smart way to go.
-You may wish to pump more money into a retirement account, invest in real estate or even start a life insurance policy of your own.
-There are so many possibilities.
+- Make an investment: For added security in your own financial future, investing at least some of your payout is a smart way to go.
+You may wish to put more money into a retirement account, invest in real estate or even start a life insurance policy of your own.
 Just be sure to reach out for professional advice before leaping headfirst into anything.

 Do you still have any questions about life insurance payouts?
 Let us know in the comments section below so that we can help you address them.